 We partner for justice through a variety of teams in our church:

 JUC’s Community Action Network (CAN) partners with Together Colorado to create structural change.
-Our community organizing work is focused on issues of mental health and affordable housing.
-In addition, we partner with the Edgewater Collective in the community of Edgewater to provide direct service, including the Reading Club at Lumberg Elementary and supporting a senior food bank.
+Our community organizing work is focused on issues of mental health, affordable housing and homelessness.
 Contact: Jill Armstrong